mattyun/Front-end-Developer-Interview-Questions/README.md

 ```javascript
 duplicate([1,2,3,4,5]); // [1,2,3,4,5,1,2,3,4,5]
 ```
-* Why is it called a Ternary expression, what does the word "Ternary" indicate?
-* What is `"use strict";`? what are the advantages and disadvantages to using it?
-* Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
-* Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 * Explain what a single page app is and how to make one SEO-friendly.
 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
-* What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
-* What tools and techniques do you use debugging JavaScript code?
 * What language constructions do you use for iterating over object properties and array items?
 * Explain the difference between mutable and immutable objects.
   * What is an example of an immutable object in JavaScript?